Why set up a website?

 What is a domain name?

 It's the Internet address of your website.
 For example, is our domain name.
-A domain name costs anywhere between R200 and R300 a year (depending on the domain) and some web hosts will even give you a free one when you buy web hosting from them.
+A domain name cost depends on the domain and some web hosts will even give you a free one when you buy web hosting from them.

 Your business’s domain name should be simple, obvious, and as short as possible.
 What would people guess your domain name to be?
 Your business name is always good, e.g. janesflowers.com or janesflowers.co.za